-My Sassy Girl is my favorite romantic comedy of all time.
-That said, I’ve only ever seen about four similar movies in the genre, mainly because It’s not a particularly appealing genre of movie for my tastes.
-Regardless, this movie breaks the mold for me, and had me hooked from the start, until it finished.
+My Sassy Girl is by far my favorite romantic comedy of all time.
+That said, I’ve only ever seen about four similar movies in the genre, mainly because it’s not a genre that particularly enjoy.
+Regardless, this movie breaks the mold for me, and had me hooked until the ending credits.
 It’s funny, witty, charming, and can ‘classically’ romantic at times.
 In saying that, stay well clear of the Hollywood remake at all costs!
 Unless you’re fond of romantic comedies without the comedy… and the romance…

 “An average man is kidnapped and imprisoned in a shabby cell for 15 years without explanation.
 He then is released, equipped with money, a cellphone and expensive clothes.
 As he strives to explain his imprisonment and get his revenge, Oh Dae-Su soon finds out that his kidnapper has a greater plan for him and is set onto a path of pain and suffering in an attempt to uncover the motive of his mysterious tormentor.”

 Oldboy is debatably one of the most renown Korean movie worldwide.
-It made a name for itself by being amazingly gritty, dramatic and for It’s unique presentation.
+It made a name for itself by being amazingly gritty, dramatic and for its unique presentation.
 It’s an original take of the classic vengeance story, that has an incredibly satisfying plot to become indulged in.
-I’ve always compared this movie to Kill Bill vol. 1 on the basis of It’s anime/comic book inspiration.
-Kill Bill had many moments throughout the movie that screamed ANIME!
+I’ve always compared this movie to Kill Bill vol. 1 on the basis of its anime/comic book inspiration.
+Kill Bill had many moments throughout the movie that screamed ANIME (and I’m not just talking about the obvious anime scene half way through the movie)!
 And Oldboy is no different.

 8. Memories of Murder